psychemedia/storytelling-notes/and-the-girl-played-on.md

 As the king demanded an explanation from the cook, the serving girl passed something along each of the tables.
 Immediately their tone changed, and where the people had been spitting out the meat, now they were feasting hungrily upon it.

 "Explain yourself," said the King to the cook, "you're supposed to be the finest cook in the Kingdom?
-Serving the fiest food.
+Serving the finest food.
 Bute even the peasants are spitting it out."

 And as he gestured toward the packed hall, he noticed that the people were now feasting.